mercedeszafeher/final-project-fall-2024/README.md

 RaterHood is built using modern technologies to deliver a smooth and engaging user experience:

-** Frontend **
+_Frontend_
 - React with TypeScript: To build a scalable and type-safe user interface.
-Next.js: For server-side rendering and seamless routing.
+- Next.js: For server-side rendering and seamless routing.
-SCSS/SASS: For styling the app, allowing for modular and maintainable CSS.
+- SCSS/SASS: For styling the app, allowing for modular and maintainable CSS.

-Backend
+_Backend_
-Node.js: The runtime for server-side logic.
+- Node.js: The runtime for server-side logic.
-Next.js API Routes: For handling server-side requests and logic.
+- Next.js API Routes: For handling server-side requests and logic.

-Database
+_Database_
-PostgreSQL: For robust and structured data storage.
+- PostgreSQL: For robust and structured data storage.

-Geospatial and Maps
+_Geospatial and Maps_
-MapLibre: Open-source map rendering library.
+- MapLibre: Open-source map rendering library.
-MapTiler: For map tiles and styles, providing a visually appealing and interactive map experience.
+- MapTiler: For map tiles and styles, providing a visually appealing and interactive map experience.

-Authentication
+_Authentication_
-Session Cookies: Secure session management for logged-in users.
+- Session Cookies: Secure session management for logged-in users
-Installation

-#### Usage
+### Usage
 #### For Visitors
 - Browse the landing page.
 - View the most recent reviews without logging in.